 Berkshire Hathaway Inc. (A:US) agreed to pay $142 million for Media General Inc. (MEG:US)’s newspapers including the Richmond Times-Dispatch as Warren Buffett bets community-focused publications will weather an advertising slump.

 Berkshire will also provide Media General a $400 million term loan with an interest rate of 10.5 percent, the Richmond, Virginia-based newspaper company said today in a statement.
 The deal includes all of the company’s newspapers except for the Tampa, Florida, group, which is being sold separately, according to the statement.

 Berkshire is expanding in newspapers after purchasing Buffett’s hometown paper, the Omaha World-Herald Co., last year.
 The company is the largest holder of Washington Post Co.
-(WPO) and owns the Buffalo News of New York.
+(WPO:US) and owns the Buffalo News of New York.
 Buffett, Berkshire’s chairman and chief executive officer, is expanding his holdings in the industry after telling shareholders in 2009 that papers have “potential for unending losses” and that he wouldn’t buy most of them “at any price.”